brege/the-flavor-network/README.md

 ![A network graph showing the interconnectivity of Lemon, Basil, and Vanilla with other ingredients](flavorpair.me/content/lemon-basil-vanilla.png)

+This is a graphical search tool that provides an interactive network graph connecting ingredients by flavor, through a concensus of flavor pairing relationships obtained from treating the [The Flavor Bible](https://karenandandrew.com/books/the-flavor-bible/) as a dataset.
+Prototype recipe ideas from these connections, and some selected recipes from
+[food.com](https://food.com) will display to the side.
+This way, you can visually cycle through a near endless commbination of ingredients in an intuitive playground.

 ## Overview

-The website is built with the [Hugo](https://gohugo.io), a static site generator, using the [papermod theme](https://github.com/adityatelange/hugo-PaperMod/), which is served through a [nginx](https://nginx) reverse proxy.
+The website is built with [Hugo](https://gohugo.io), a static site generator, using the [papermod theme](https://github.com/adityatelange/hugo-PaperMod/), which is served through a [nginx](https://nginx) reverse proxy.